riaz/riaz/README.md

 **riaz/riaz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 Here are some ideas to get you started:
-- 🔭 I’m currently working on Appling LLMs for search, question answering and productivity.
+- 🔭 I’m currently working on  - Appling LLMs for search, question answering and productivity.
-- 🌱 I’m currently learning Productioning LLMs End-to-End.
+- 🌱 I’m currently learning  - Productioning LLMs End-to-End.
-- 👯 I’m looking to collaborate on applying LLMs to everyday products to build something amazing.
+- 👯 I’m looking to collaborate - on applying LLMs to everyday products to build something amazing.
-- 🤔 I’m looking for help with a new role as ML Engineer / Researcher
+- 🤔 I’m looking for help with  -  New role as an ML Engineer / Researcher
-- 💬 Ask me about AR/VR and Large Language Models
+- 💬 Ask me about  - AR/VR and Large Language Models
-- 📫 How to reach me: linkedin.com/riazmunshi
+- 📫 How to reach me - linkedin.com/riazmunshi
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I run marathons every year and love biking in the hills in San Francisco